anitajaggi/anitajaggi/README.md

 ### 📌 What I’m Working On
 - 🚀 Building full-stack applications using React, Node.js, and Express
-- ✨ Improving UI/UX with Tailwind CSS and Bootstrap
+- ✨ Improving UI/UX with CSS, Tailwind CSS and Bootstrap

 ---